seasonedchaos/seasonedchaos.github.io/_posts/2021-09-15-Nuances-of-Climate-Change:-Takeaways-from-the-IPCC-and-the- Historical-Heat-Wave-of-June-2021.md

 ---
 layout: post
-title: Nuances of Climate Change: Takeaways from the IPCC and the Historical Heat Wave of June 2021
+title: Nuances of Climate Change&#58 Takeaways from the IPCC and the Historical Heat Wave of June 2021
 description: ICYMI the climate is changing.
-Between the <i>~unprecedented~</i> fires, floods, and heatwaves along with the recent release of the 6th Assessment Report...
+Between the ~unprecedented~ fires, floods, and heatwaves along with the recent release of the 6th Assessment Report...
 tags: [climate, weather, blocking]
 comments: true
 category: blog
 Date: 09/15/2021
-img:
+img: climate_change_fig2.png
 authors:
 - Kayla Besong
 ---

 [ICYMI](https://www.merriam-webster.com/words-at-play/what-is-icymi#:~:text=In%20case%20you%20missed%20it,in%20case%20you%20missed%20it.) the climate is changing.
 Between the ~<i>unprecedented</i>~ fires, floods, and heatwaves along with the recent release of the 6th Assessment Report from the Intergovernmental Panel on Climate Change (IPCC AR6), it is more clear than ever: our climate is changing, these changes are happening globally, and humans are unequivocally the cause [<sup>1</sup>](https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_SPM.pdf)
 <br><br>
 But how exactly are we to blame?
 How do our actions physically alter the global climate?
 Are all extreme weather events now <i>caused</i> by climate change?
 Seasoned Chaos is here to help answer some of these questions, clarify misconceptions surrounding climate change, and shed light on the nuance of this thing called attribution.